-The measurement strategy behind indirect optical methods is to quantify light penetration through the canopy in the foliated stage and then to calculate the amount of leaf area that would produce the observed relationship between light above the canopy and light below the canopy.
+The LAI assessment strategy behind indirect optical methods is to quantify light penetration through the canopy in the foliated stage and then to calculate the amount of leaf area that would produce the observed relationship between light above the canopy and light below the canopy.
 This approach has been realized with several different instruments employing diffuse or direct radiation, directional light distributions or spatially averaged values, and different parts of the visible spectrum.
-The most severe limitation of all these methods is the measurement of very low light penetration rates, since already a leaf area index of 6 causes penetration rates of about 5% that are a challenge for the measurement systems (GOWER ET AL. 1999).
+The most severe limitation of these methods is the measurement at very low light penetration rates, since already a leaf area index of 6 causes penetration rates of about 5% that are a challenge for the optical instruments (Gower et al. 1999).
 All indirect methods presented in this manual are therefore differential measurement methods that build their calculations on measurements of both, light above the canopy and light below the canopy.
-Since the measurement objective is maximum LAI of the vegetation period, measurements are in all cases to be performed in the month of expected maximum LAI.
+Since maximum LAI of the vegetation period is the primary target variable, measurements are in all cases to be performed in the month of expected maximum LAI.